Can't Make It to the Salon? Here's How to Exfoliate Your Feet at HomeDecember 08, 2022

 Don’t have time or the necessary supplies on hand to try Dr. Maguiness’ foot exfoliation tutorial?
 Here are some other methods.

 Just like you might use a scrub to exfoliate dead skin cells on areas like your scalp, arms, legs and more, this method can also be effective on the feet.
 It’s best to apply your scrub to your feet in the shower or when they’re damp as skin is easiest to exfoliate when it’s soft.
 The Kiehl’s Gently Exfoliating Body Scrub is great because it effectively removes dead skin cells while leaving the skin soft and not stripped of moisture.

 Use a Pumice Stone

 If a scrub isn’t effective enough for you, give a pumice stone a go.
-Pumice stones are made from lava and water and together they make a hard stone with an abrasive texture.
+Pumice stones are made from lava and water; together, they make a hard stone with an abrasive texture.
 They may be too harsh for areas like the tops of your feet, but they’re great for buffing away hard, dead skin on the heels and sides of the big toes.
 All you’ll need to do is gently massage the pumice stone in circular motions on your skin to exfoliate.

 Use a Foot File

-Another great at-home option is using a foot file to buff away calluses and dead skin.
+Another great at-home option is using a foot file, such as the Tweezerman Sole Smoother Antibacterial Callus Stone, to buff away calluses and dead skin.
 You can get an affordable one at most drugstores, and they’re often made with a pumice-like material or a surface which resembles that of a cheese grater.
 Foot files can be intense, so be sure to buff it gently onto the skin and work up the intensity as needed.